Ivon Adams accused of killing Athena arrives in Oklahoma

 ANADARKO, Okla.
-(KFOR) – Caddo County Sheriff department confirms that the man accused of killing a little girl from Cyril has now been booked into the Caddo County Jail.
+(KFOR) – Officials with the Caddo County Sheriff’s Department confirm that the man accused of killing a little girl from Cyril has now been booked into the Caddo County Jail.

 His wife, Alysia Adams, was arrested last Thursday afternoon on two complaints of child neglect, days after Athena Brownfield was reported missing in the town of Cyril, in Caddo County.